rishabhpancholi/house-price-prediction-ml-project/README.md

   - Different machine learning models and hyperparameter combinations were performed and their performance was tracked and evaluated.
   - For **_Hyperparameter Tuning_** a python framework called `optuna` was used.
-  - For **_Experimentation Tracking_** a python framework called `mlflow` was used.
+  - For **_Experimentation Tracking_** a tool called `mlflow` was used.
   - For optimization `mean_absolute_error` was taken as the metric.
-  - In order to avoid overfitting an overfit penalty (absolute difference between the train result and val result) was added to the `root_mean_squared_error`.
+  - In order to avoid overfitting `KFold` cross validation was used.

 ---

 ### 📈 Results

-- The resulting model when evaluated on the test set improves model performance by decreasing `root_mean_squared_error` by `52.19 %` and `mean_absolute_error` by `52.87%` compared to the baseline model.
+- The resulting model when evaluated on the test set improves model performance by decreasing `mean_absolute_error` by `57.23%%` compared to the baseline model.
 - Baseline model = mean prediction of target column.
-- The resulting model explains `77.14 %` variation of target variable in the test dataset.
+- The resulting model explains `81.71 %` variation of target variable in the test dataset.

 ---